sjgutta/personal-scoreboard/README.md

 * The database is in MySQL with the Peewee ORM for working with database models in code.
 * The frontend is a mix of HTML, CSS, and JavaScript.
 * Currently, an internal API and JavaScript are being used to allow the scoreboard to update without refreshing.
 An ultimate goal is to switch over to using React in order to use a framework designed for handling asynchronous data fetching.
+* The application for macOS was built using Swift and SwiftUI.